kronigert/timsCompare/README.md

 ---
 ## Disclaimer

-Disclaimer: This is an independent, third-party tool and is not an official Bruker product, nor is it affiliated with or supported by Bruker.
+This is an independent, third-party tool and is not an official Bruker product, nor is it affiliated with or supported by Bruker.

 ## License